How To Draw Insects

 Ant Outline Ant Drawing

-The quality might be blurry but you can see how to draw insects with more details.
+You can enlarge pictures by scanning them and then use your image program to increase the size.
+The quality might be blurry but you will see how to draw insects with more details.

 You will know when you are ready to start shading and putting in effective lines.

-Start off by copying this simple ladybird outline.
+Try copying this simple ladybird outline.

 Facts About Insects

-This information will help you when you are drawing.
-It's good to have background information on your subject so you know what to look for when you are sketching them.
+The following information may help you achieve better results because it's good to have background information on your subject so you know what to look for when you are sketching.
+I like to throw in extra info that I think you might find interesting.

 Ant Drawings